bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_findChar"></a>
 ###.findChar(uuidServ, uuidChar)
-Find a characteristic endpoint maintained by the peripheral.
+Find a characteristic endpoint on the peripheral.

 **Arguments**